JuliaPy/pyjulia/docs/source/usage.rst

    >>> import julia.Base
    >>> from julia.Base import Enums     # import a submodule
-   >>> from julia.Base import sin, sind # import a function from a module
+   >>> from julia.Base import sin, sind # import functions from a module

 The global namespace of Julia’s interpreter can be accessed via a special module ``julia.Main``: